Spring In Omaha: Fun Things To Do In March, April and May (2026)

 High tea, or afternoon tea, is like a grown-up’s version of a tea party.
 It’s typically finger foods served with tea (or sometimes alcoholic beverages) and desserts.

-A few place in the Omaha metro area offers high tea services, including Chocolate Abeille, which serves afternoon tea and chocolate in its Bellevue shop on Fridays; high tea on Saturdays and Sundays at the Orleans Room inside Kimpton Cottonwood Hotel in Omaha; high tea at Our Specialtea in Blair; and Simply Delicious in Valley has high tea Wednesdays through Saturdays.
+A few place in the Omaha metro area offers high tea services, including Chocolate Abeille, which serves afternoon tea and chocolate in its Bellevue shop; high tea at the Orleans Room inside Kimpton Cottonwood Hotel in Omaha (held occasionally); high tea at Our Specialtea in Blair; and Simply Delicious in Valley.
+High Tea Omaha also holds tea services around, with different venues hosting them.

 Your turn: What are some of your favorite spring activities in Omaha?